The Truth About Charlie: Production

 In December 2000, it was announced Jonathan Demme was finalizing plans to direct, write and produce a remake of the 1963 film Charade with Thandiwe Newton and Mark Wahlberg in talks to star.
 Due to how heavily Demme and his co-writers based the film upon Charade, it was determined that original writer Peter Stone had to be credited, but Stone felt uncomfortable placing his name on the film as he hadn't been involved and opted for the pseudonym Peter Joshua as a reference to an alias used by Cary Grant's character in Charade.
 Demme's unorthodox approach to the material was inspired by French New Wave and had wanted Universal to include the tagline "When in doubt, laugh" on the film's promotional materials but was rejected.

 Reception

 The Truth About Charlie has 34% positive reviews on Rotten Tomatoes from 135 reviews.
 The website's consensus reads, "Newton has star quality, but this exercise in style can't hold a candle to the original."
 Metacritic, which uses a weighted average, assigned the film a score of 55 out of 100, based on 35 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.

+Roger Ebert gave the film 3 out of 4 stars, highly praising Newton's performance and positively comparing it to Hepburn's in the original film.
+Ebert described the plot as working due to it entirely revolving around Newton's character, writing that "[Newton] carries 'The Truth About Charlie,' as she must, because all of the other characters revolve around her, sometimes literally...
+She has that presence and glow...
+'The history of the cinema,' said Jean-Luc Godard, 'is of boys photographing girls.'
+There is more to it than that, but both 'The Truth About Charlie' and 'Charade' prove that is enough."